solarwinds/solarwinds-apm-ruby/README.md

 * Review other existing instrumention similar to the one you wish to author.  `lib/oboe/inst/` is a great place to start.

 * Performance is paramount.
 Make sure that your wrapped methods don't slow down users applications.

+* Include tests with your instrumentation.
+See `test/instrumentation/` for some examples of existing instrumentation tests.

 ## Running the Tests